Tracheostomy Care for Children

 How do I keep my child's secretions thin?

-- Use devices that add moisture to his airway.
+- Use devices that add moisture to your child's airway.
 Your child's healthcare provider will tell you if you need to use these devices.
 Use a heat moisture exchanger (HME), a trach collar, or fabric stoma covers as directed.
 An HME attaches to your child's trach tube and prevents moisture loss.
-A trach collar connects to a machine that supplies humidified air to his trach.
-Fabric stoma covers are moistened and worn over his trach tube.
+A trach collar connects to a machine that supplies humidified air to his or her trach.
+Fabric stoma covers are moistened and worn over your child's trach tube.

 What steps do I follow if my child is having trouble breathing?

 - Gently move your child's trach tube.
-Your child's tube opening may be against his airway.
-Gently reposition the tube to make sure it sits in the center of his airway.
+Your child's tube opening may be against his or her airway.
+Gently reposition the tube to make sure it sits in the center of his or her airway.

 - Replace your child's trach tube.
 Insert a new trach tube.
 Insert a smaller size if a regular sized tube will not go in properly.